 Working with the Fijian Ministry of Health and our local charity partners, you will gain valuable psychology work experience with the knowledge that your hard work is leaving a legacy of sustainable mental health promotion in Fiji.

-- Meaningful 1-Month program in the Fiji Islands.
+- Meaningful 1-Month or 16-day program in the Fiji Islands.

 - In partnership with Fijian Government, registered Youth Groups & Fijian Charities.

 - Complete cultural immersion – Live with a traditional Fijian family.